AmpersandTarski/RAP/README.md

     cd RAP
     ~~~

- 3) Unfortunatly, you need an account at github to create a token, which is necessary for your server to access the package.
+ 3) If cloning RAP (the previous step) fails, you may need an account at github to create a token, which is necessary for your server to access the package.
 If you do not have one, you can register [here](https://github.com/).
 It's free, and zillions of other people have done so before.
- 4) You have to create a token to allow access to the package.
-To do so, follow the following steps:
+ To create a token to allow access to the package, follow these steps:
     1) Head over to the [settings of your github account](https://github.com/settings/tokens).
     2) Press the button to generate a new token.
     3) Fill in a name for your token, and make sure to check the checkbox `read:packages`.